-On May 24, 2018, the Economic Growth, Regulatory Relief, and Consumer Protection Act was signed into law, making certain limited amendments to the Dodd-Frank Act, as well as certain targeted modifications to other post-financial crisis regulations.
-Among other things, the law raises the asset thresholds for Dodd-Frank Act company-run stress testing, liquidity coverage, and living will requirements for bank holding companies to \$250 billion, subject to the ability of the Fed to apply such requirements to institutions with assets of \$100 billion or more to address financial stability risks or safety and soundness concerns.
+The Economic Growth, Regulatory Relief, and Consumer Protection Act makes certain limited amendments to the Dodd-Frank Act, as well as certain targeted modifications to other post-financial crisis regulations.
+Among other things, the law raises the asset thresholds for Dodd-Frank Act company-run stress testing, liquidity coverage, and living will requirements for bank hold-ing companies to \$250 billion, subject to the ability of the Fed to apply such requirements to institutions with assets of \$100 billion or more to address financial stability risks or safety and soundness concerns.
 The Fed, the Office of the Comptroller of the Currency ("OCC"), and the FDIC have since issued related guidance and regulations.
 As a result of these changes, our bank subsidiaries are currently no longer subject to Dodd-Frank Act company-run stress testing requirements.